SusungHong/susunghong.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Welcome to my website!
-I am an incoming Ph.D. student at the [Allen School](https://www.cs.washington.edu/) at the [University of Washington](https://www.washington.edu/).
+I am an incoming Ph.D. student at the [Allen School](https://www.cs.washington.edu/) at the [University of Washington](https://www.washington.edu/), co-advised by [Ira Kemelmacher-Shlizerman](https://www.irakemelmacher.com/), [Steve Seitz](https://www.smseitz.com/), and [Brian Curless](https://homes.cs.washington.edu/~curless/).

-My research interests include, but are not limited to, generative models, neural fields, and {text-to-x \| x ∈ {video, 3D, 4D}}.
+Currently, my research interests include, but are not limited to, generative models, neural fields, and {text-to-x \| x ∈ {video, 3D, 4D}}.
+I aim to implement a superior clone of our world through the knowledge learned by models.

 During my undergraduate years, I was fortunate to work with [Profs.
 Ira Kemelmacher-Shlizerman](https://www.irakemelmacher.com/), [Seungryong Kim](https://cvlab.korea.ac.kr/members/faculty), [Minjoon Seo](https://seominjoon.github.io/), and [Dr. Ricardo Martin-Brualla](https://ricardomartinbrualla.com/).
+Their mentorship has been instrumental in my development as a researcher.

-In my free time, I usually enjoy working out, reading books, and caring for my cat.
+In my free time, I enjoy working out, reading books, and caring for my cat.
 If you have any questions about me, please feel free to email or send me a direct message.